freeCodeCamp/chapter/CONTRIBUTING.md

 `npx typeorm` can also be used, but must be run inside _server_.

+#### Syncing the Schema

+* For development environments, [TypeORM will keep the database schema in sync](https://github.com/typeorm/typeorm/blob/master/README.md) with the definitions in _server/models_ when the server is started.
+* If a manual sync becomes necessary, run the `npm run db:sync` command.
+* For production environments, run the `npm run db:migrate` command.

 #### Creating a Migration

-After you created a new model or updated an existing one, you need to generate a migration for those changes.
+After you created a new model or updated an existing one and you wish to update a production database, you need to generate a migration for those changes.
 To do so run:

 `npm run db:generate MIGRATION_NAME`